Amazon RDS Blue/Green Deployments

 Durability and Availability

-• DynamoDB has built-in fault tolerance that automatically and synchronously replicates data across three AZ’s in a region for high availability and to help protect data against individual machine, or even facility failures.
+• DynamoDB automatically and synchronously replicates data across three AZs in a Region for high availability and data protection against facility failures.

 Cost Model